olliebrownlow/fill-the-canvas/README.md

 ### Code design

-- Initial confusion - the M x N matrix in the example in the brief is not written as per conventional matrix reference - M refers to columns and N to rows. `I 5 6` asks to create a canvas with 5 columns and 6 rows, NOT 5 rows and 6 columns.
-- I went with creating 2d arrays to represent the canvas as opposed to a matrix, a string or a 1d array.
-I decided against matrices as they are immutable in Ruby, and I felt that 2d arrays are visually closer to the canvases being created by the user.
+- I went with creating 2d arrays to represent the canvas as opposed to a matrix, a string or a simple list.
+I decided against matrices as they are immutable in Ruby, and I felt that 2d arrays are visually closer to the canvases being created by the user so preferred to work with them over the other two options.
-- I push the values for M and N to an array called `canvas_dimensions`.
-These values are used to limit acceptable argument values for  many of the commands and are important for the scaling command.
+- I pushed the values for M and N to an array called `canvas_dimensions`.
+These values are used to limit acceptable argument values for many of the commands and are particularly important for the scaling command where they are also updated.
 - I decided to use a single method, the `colour_pixel` method, to implement all other painting pixel methods - fill, draw vertical line and draw horizontal line.
+- Scaling (`W` command) by greater than 100% means adding rows and columns while scaling below 100% means potentially deleting rows and columns.
+When scaling up, I decided to round up, where necessary, the number of rows and columns to add, but round down for deleting.
+The difference is only really noticeable for small canvases.
+For any canvas just one row or one column wide, rounding up when deleting could delete the entire canvas, which might be undesirable.
+Conversely, rounding down number of rows and columns to add when scaling up a small canvas may be undesirable too - after all, why would a user scale up in the first place if not for a bigger canvas?

 ### Edge cases